wearekickback/app/docs/WALLET_INTEGRATION.md

 #### Embedded wallet

-Please make sure that your wallet as well as already integrated wallets work.
+Please make sure that your wallet, as well as already integrated wallets, work.

 - Brave
 - Chrome